drewnoakes/il-visualizer/README.md

 (Notes apply to Visual Studio 2015, but are similar for earlier versions)

-Build and copy `ClrTest.Reflection.ILReader.dll` and `ClrTest.Reflection.ILVisualizer.dll` to either:
+Build and copy `ILDebugging.Decoder.dll` and `ILDebugging.Visualizer.dll` to either:

 > %USERPROFILE%\Documents\Visual Studio 2015\Visualizers